-4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time by far, i have still painted a couple of expansions this year and also built a nice foamcore organiser insert for the core set.
+4. Descent 2nd Edition – in 2015 this game saw the most home play and painting time, and i have still painted a couple of expansions this year and also built a foamcore organiser insert for the core set.
 Despite Road to Legend bringing new life to the game, it has seen lighter play this year.

 5. Lancaster – a heavier strategy game that i don’t own, but it had a good run at the gaming group.
 We just got into the competitive side of trying to beat each other each week and so it saw more play than most games during a 4 month period.

 7. Runebound 3rd Edition – three new expansions were added this year, and it is a lovely looking game and a really enjoyable adventure with specific objectives.
 While other solo options have kept this off the table for most of the year, but when i play it, i always really enjoy it and think i should play it more.

 8. Battlelore 2nd Edition – one of the few games my teenage son will still play, it saw more gaming this year and worried by a likely end of official support i went and bought all the main expansions before the prices increased.
 As a result my interest in the game rose too.
 A fantasy wargame you can actually get played within in a reasonable time period.